Taywee/purge/README.md

 ### Two times a month, at the beginning and middle, for a year
 -m 24:1,15

-### A yearly backup on january that lasts 10 years
+### A yearly backup on January that lasts 10 years
 -y 10:1